StickFamiliy/yapic/README.md

 ## Description

-**YaPIC** is a photo sharing app which helps users to conect each other based on the type of photo taken (tags) and their similar interests (shortlist).
-When users start to upload photos and make a collection they will see a section with their stuff and another one with their matchs.
+**YaPIC** is a photo sharing community which helps users to connect each other based on the type of photo taken (tags) and their similar interests (shortlist).
+When users start to upload photos and make a collection they will see a section with their stuff and another one with their matches.
 Then they will have the possibility to see their user match profiles and get in touch through a form (sender username and email is shared in submit).

 ## User Stories